JCALiang/unsw_2017/README.md

 # unsw_2017
 First entry of github

-The following records assignments and projects done during my first year of programming courses taken in UNSW:
+This repo records assignments and projects done during my first year of programming courses taken in UNSW:

 1. COMP9021: Principles of programming